surf-turf/Coral/README.md

 <br>

 ## Instalation
-Install the package using `yarn install` and import the JS and CSS
+Install the package using `yarn install @surf-turf/coral` and import the JS and CSS

 ``` scss
 @import url('@surf-turf/coral/lib/coral-scroll.css');